 Shelter Intake and Pathway Planning

-Successful intake requires good shelter design, properly-trained staff, and solid, documented procedures.
-Appropriate pathway planning should be part of the intake process; it will lead to shorter shelter stays and improved animal health and welfare for every animal in the shelter.
+Shelter intake will continue to be the Right Place for some animals.
+Successful intake occurs at The Right Time and requires good shelter design, properly-trained and sufficient staff, and solid, documented procedures.
+Appropriate pathway planning should be part of the intake process; it will lead to shorter shelter stays and improved animal health and welfare for every animal, and person, in the shelter.

 Table of Contents:

-Intake procedures and evaluations are a critical control point for animals entering the shelter system.
+Intake procedures and evaluations are a critical control point for animals entering the shelter system – be that physically at the shelter or in the community/foster home.
 Identifying problems at intake helps:

 - Ensure each animal receives care promptly

-- Provide information to facilitate adoption, transfer or alternate placement where appropriate to help optimize length of stay (LOS)
+- Provide information to facilitate Return to Home, adoption, transfer or alternate placement where appropriate to help optimize length of stay (LOS)

 - Limit exposure of sick animals to the rest of the population